NVIDIA/earth2mip/examples/README.md

 jupyter lab --ip='*' --NotebookApp.token='' --NotebookApp.password=''
 ```

 This will start the jupyter lab server inside the docker container.
-Once it is running, you can navigate to the `http://localhost:8888/` to access the jupyter environment and start using the notebooks.
+The Jupyter lab enviroment will be hosted at [http://localhost:8888/](http://localhost:8888/).

 ### Singularity (Apptainer)